EhWhoAmI/Monster-Quest/README.md

 ### A very short summary of this game

 You are supposed to fight these monsters that are fighting innocent villagers.
+We are planning to have quite a big map and stuff.

+### How to help
-We are planning to have quite a big map and stuff. well, please help, as it is only a middle schooler who is doing it.
+Please help, as it is only a middle schooler who is doing it.
 Please see in the TODO section in projects.